surajsonee/Great-Graphics/README.md

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
 -   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
 Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

-### Content

--   The code was generated from the Code Institute Boutique Ado Project.
--   The Template pages were generated from the Code Institute Hello Django Project.
--   All content was written by the developer.
--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

-### Media

--   All Images were sourced from Freepik.

-### Acknowledgements

--   My Mentor Guido Cecilio for continuous helpful feedback.
--   Tutor support at Code Institute for their support.
--   Tutor support. db.sqlite3 was corrupted when a model was updated with data in the database.
-The major part of the database with graphics and categories were downloaded as a JSON file before the database was recreated.

 ### Bug Fixes